Steve Delaney: Character history

 Delaney created Count Arthur in the 1980s, when he was a drama student at Central School of Speech and Drama in London, and performed him at the end-of-term show, having drawn inspiration from characters he met during his childhood.
-But he put the character to one side for several years, during which he worked as an actor, appearing in television in dramas such as Juliet Bravo, The Flying Lady, Casualty, The Bill, All Creatures Great and Small and Agatha Christie's Poirot.
+But he put the character to one side for several years, during which he worked as an actor, appearing in television in dramas including Juliet Bravo, The Flying Lady, Casualty, The Bill, All Creatures Great and Small and Agatha Christie's Poirot.

-In 1997 Delaney resurrected Count Arthur Strong at the suggestion of former tutor and friend Lyall Watson, now an award winning TV writer, for his character comedy routine in clubs.
+In 1997 Delaney resurrected Count Arthur Strong at the suggestion of former tutor and friend Lyall Watson, now an award-winning TV writer, for his character comedy routine in clubs.
 The character was performed at the Edinburgh Festival for several years and BBC Radio 4 launched a series for him in 2005 entitled Count Arthur Strong's Radio Show!
-A second radio series was recorded at the Komedia theatre, Brighton and broadcast on Radio 4 in 2007.
+A second radio series was recorded at the Komedia theatre, Brighton, and broadcast on Radio 4 in 2007.
 By 2012 the show had run to seven series.
 The radio show has continued through a number of Christmas Specials up to December 2017, when the two Christmas Specials won the comedy.co.uk award for Best Radio Sitcom, voted for by the public.
 The series also won the Sony Gold Comedy Award, the highest accolade for radio comedy, at the Radio Academy Awards in 2009.

-Delaney then entered an intensive period of production, culminating in more than 350 live shows performed over five further Edinburgh Fringe runs and nine national tours.
+Delaney then entered an intensive period of production, amounting to more than 350 live shows performed over five further Edinburgh Fringe runs and nine national tours.
 This covered live shows from "Forgotten Egypt!" to "Alive and Unplugged" in 2018.

 In 2004 the character stepped onto national radio after a series of speculative pilots recorded at Komedia Brighton.
 Count Arthur first appeared on BBC Radio 2 as a regular guest on the Mark Radcliffe show, before featuring in his own BBC Radio 4 sitcom, Count Arthur Strong's Radio Show!
 Produced by Komedia Entertainment and Smooth Operations, the show won the Sony Award for Best Radio Comedy in 2009 and became a cornerstone of BBC Radio comedy; almost 50 half-hour episodes were broadcast between 2005 and 2012.

 In 2008 Delaney and Komedia Entertainment partnered with Graham Linehan and Talkback to create a TV version of the radio series.
 A quiz show format called The Entertainment Game was piloted in 2010 for the BBC, which was followed by the commissioning of scripts for a sitcom for BBC Two that became Count Arthur Strong.